Soliton turbulence of a strongly driven one-dimensional Bose gas: Momentum distribution

 We first analyze the behavior of the momentum distribution for various values of the dimensionless parameter $\tilde g N$, where $\tilde g = m g L /\hbar^2$, which characterizes the strength of the interaction in the Gross-Pitaevskii equation.
 The time-averaged momentum distribution is shown in Fig.~\ref{fig:gN} for an intermediate value of the driving amplitude $U_0=\mu_0$.
 Specifically, we focus on the tails of the momentum distribution, and hence represent it in log-log scale.
 We find that all curves collapse on a single one if we rescale both axes by the healing length $\xi_0$, thus showing that solitons, whose size is fixed by the healing length, play a major role in the large-$k$ behavior of the momentum distribution.

 We then study the momentum distribution for various strengths of the driving field $U_0$.
-At weak driving amplitude $U_0 \leq \mu_0$, as shown in Fig.~\ref{fig:nk_allU}, top panels, we clearly identify a power-law decay $\bar n(k)\sim k^{-2}$ at intermediate wave vectors, between the limits labeled $k_2^-$ and $k_2^+$ in Fig.~\ref{fig:gN}.
-Inspired by the work of Ref.~\cite{Schmidt_non-thermal_2012} which holds in the dilute soliton regime, we describe the average momentum distribution at weak driving amplitude by
+At weak driving amplitude $U_0 \leq \mu_0$, as shown in Fig.~\ref{fig:nk_allU}, top panels, we clearly identify a power-law decay $\bar n(k)\sim k^{-2}$ at intermediate wave vectors, between the limits labeled $k_2^-$ and $k_2^+$ in Fig.~\ref{fig:gN}. \am{As demonstrated in Ref.~\cite{Schmidt_non-thermal_2012}, in the dilute soliton regime one can estimate the momentum distribution by assuming that the condensate wave function is approximately described by a gas of randomly centered dark solitons.
+By averaging over the random positions of the soliton centers and Fourier transforming, } the average momentum distribution at weak driving amplitude \am{takes the form}

 Here, $\eta=1-\langle \nu^2\rangle$ is related to the average over the relative velocities $\nu=v/c_{\rm Lax}$ of all the solitons extracted from the Lax spectrum at $t=32T$, from which we also extract the soliton density $n_s=N_s/L$.
-The wavevector scale $k_+$ corresponds to the typical scale of the large-$k$ exponential decay of the momentum distribution and is obtained by fitting the numerical results with an exponential tail.
+The wavevector scale $k_+$ corresponds to the typical scale of the large-$k$ exponential decay of the momentum distribution and \am{we obtain it} by fitting the numerical results with an exponential tail.
 In the case of a single black soliton, we expect $k_+=\sqrt{2}/(\pi\xi_0)$ to match the soliton wave function in momentum space, which scales as $1/\sinh(\pi\xi_0 k/\sqrt{2})$.

 Equation (\ref{eq:nk_dilute}) indeed predicts an algebraic decay $\bar n(k)\sim k^{-2}$ between two boundaries, $k_-=2n_s\eta=2n_s[1-\langle\nu^2\rangle]$, related to the distribution of solitons, and $k_+$.
 We have tested this prediction on our numerical data using the soliton counting method described in Sec.~\ref{sec:soliton-count}: Fig.~\ref{fig:debut_k2} compares $k_-$ to the lower bound $k_2^-$ of the region in momentum where we find that the $k^{-2}$ scaling holds, as determined from the intersection in a log-log plot from linear fits with slopes 0 and -2, see Fig.~\ref{fig:gN}(b).
 We find a good agreement between these two quantities, which means that measuring the momentum distribution could be a way to estimate the soliton density in an experiment.